ruaiden/breweries/README.md

+# Name
-#Breweries Search
+## Breweries Search

+## Description
-Breweries Search is a API library dealing with Breweries throughout the United States.
+Breweries Search taakes information from an API Brewery library dealing with Breweries throughout the United States. https://www.openbrewerydb.org/ .
 This CLI gives the user the ability to choose if they want to see all breweries or see brewpubs that are  A beer-focused restaurant or restaurant/bar with a brewery on-premise.
 When you choose a brewery or brewpub it gives you the name of the brewery, the type of brewery it is:

 micro - Most craft breweries.
 For example, Samual Adams is still considered a micro brewery. nano - An extremely small brewery which typically only distributes locally.